UAE visa photo 40x60

 Decide early whether the endpoint is a portal, a printer, or both.

-This route can support both print and digital use.
+This profile can support both print and digital use.
 For visas, the portal, consulate, or service variant still decides the final rules.

-If the application ends in a print shop, lab, or service counter, keep the final sheet aligned with this route.
+If the application ends in a print shop, lab, or service counter, keep the final sheet aligned with this profile.

 What matters most for this specific document

-Visa routes often fail because the applicant chose the wrong visa variant or ignored portal-specific technical rules even though the crop looked acceptable.
+Visa pages often fail because the applicant chose the wrong visa variant or ignored portal-specific technical rules even though the crop looked acceptable.

-A source link from ICP UAE is attached to this route, but the page still only covers what is stored in the data model and visible on screen.
+A source link from ICP UAE is attached to this profile, but the page still covers only the rules shown here and the checks the tool can make on screen.

-• Background rule on this route: Use a clean white background with no visible objects.
+- Background rule on this page: Use a clean white background with no visible objects.

-• Double-check: the latest authority wording for background, presentation, and delivery channel.
+- Check the latest authority wording for background, presentation, and the submission channel.

 Requirement summary